 January 1 - May 31

-Below is a regularly updated list of volunteer opportunities that are ongoing and based in Northern Colorado.
+Below are local volunteer opportunities that are ongoing and based in Northern Colorado.

-A Little Help: [In-Person + Virtual Opportunities] The Northern Colorado regional office brings its service and community-building model to older adults and their “neighbors,” who are volunteers in the local community.
-If you would like to help your older neighbors by running essential errands (grocery shopping, prescription pick-up, and doorstep delivery) and providing regular care calls for check-ins and social connection, please get involved today!
-They will provide guidance on service provision, including best practices to mitigate physical proximity and risk.
+A Little Help: The Northern Colorado regional office brings its service and community-building model to older adults and their “neighbors,” who are volunteers in the local community.
+If you would like to help your older neighbors by providing regular care calls for check-ins and social connection, please get involved today!
+They will provide guidance on service provisions.
 They ask you to please support your older neighbors by staying at home when you are not doing essential activities, and volunteering for their services when you can.
-If you can spare a few hours per week to run errands or make phone calls, please start by filling out an application form and a staff member will contact you.
+If you can spare a few hours per week to make phone calls, please start by filling out an application form and a staff member will contact you.

 Food Bank for Larimer County: If you are interested in helping the Food Bank respond to the COVID-19 outbreak virtually, they too are offering care calls.
 Their “Smiles and Dials” offering allows volunteers to call volunteers and check in with them, take in any feedback, and share gratitude for their in-person volunteering efforts via telecommunications.
 To learn more about their virtual volunteering options, email their Volunteer Coordinators at firstname.lastname@example.org.